Holy Trinity Catholic Secondary School (Oakville)

 Holy Trinity Catholic Secondary School is a separate school located in North Oakville in the River Oaks area within Oakville, Ontario, Canada.
-The 2019-2020 school year has around 1330 students enrolled in the school.
 Holy Trinity is a member of the Halton Catholic District School Board.

 History

 Holy Trinity Catholic Secondary School is a Catholic high school located in North Oakville in the River Oaks area within Oakville, Ontario.
-The school’s construction was completed in the summer of 2002 and the school opened to new students and staff in September 2002.
+The school's construction was completed in the summer of 2002 and the school opened to new students and staff in September 2002.
 The school initially had only Grade 9, Grade 10 and Grade 11 students.
 This was Holy Trinity's first year open and the size was approximately 800 students, while the 2018-2019 student and staff member count has more than doubled in size.
-The 2019-2020 school year has around 1330 students enrolled in the school.
+The 2019–2020 school year has around 1330 students enrolled in the school.
 Holy Trinity fosters a respectful and supportive Catholic environment that inspires all students to reach their full potential.
 Holy Trinity offers students a comprehensive academic curriculum, an outstanding co-curricular program, and an important Catholic learning experience that will prepare them for their post-secondary goals.
-HT’s legendary and daily saying is “treat everyone with equity, dignity, and respect”.
+HT's legendary and daily saying is “treat everyone with equity, dignity, and respect”.

-Holy Trinity offers many specialty programs such as the most recent Advanced Placement (AP) program for grade 9 students (September 2017), Specialist High Skills Major (SHSM) Program, Dual Credit Course with Sheridan College and other various technology courses.
+Holy Trinity offers many specialty programs such as the most recent Advanced Placement (AP) program for grade 9 students (September 2017), Specialist High Skills Major (SHSM) Program, Extended French program, Dual Credit Course with Sheridan College and other various technology courses.

 Interestingly, the school is a twin build of Christ the King Catholic Secondary School in Georgetown, Ontario.
 The blueprints of this school are a mirror image of Holy Trinity's and both schools were opened in September 2002.